EnzoSeason/study-notes/algo-data-structure/stack-queue.md

 > In practice, There is an empty space between the head and the tail.
 It helps to define the conditions of full queue and empty queue.

-Two eage cases are important to a queue.
+Two edge cases are important to a queue.

 - The queue is full.